3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 The coupling between the atomic/molecular parameters and the properties of the gas are rather simple, for their derivation of this quantity, we refer to the afore-mentioned book by \citet{Rutten2003}.
 Assuming the Maxwell velocity distribution for particles involved, the following relations for \textit{opacity and emissivity due to bound-bound radiative transitions} between a lower energy state $i$ and a higher energy state $j$ hold:

-where $A_{ji}, B_{ij}, B_{ji}$ are the Einstein coefficients and $\varphi, \chi, \psi$ are the profile functions for absorption, stimulated emission and spontaneous emission, respectively.
+where $A_{ji}, B_{ij}, B_{ji}$ are the Einstein coefficients and $\varphi, \zeta, \psi$ are the profile functions for absorption, stimulated emission and spontaneous emission, respectively.
 The latter equation for the source function reduces to the Planck function ($S_{\nu} = B_{\nu}$), if the level populations $n_i$ and $n_j$ are LTE.

-If the assumption of complete redistribution (CRD) is used, all profile functions are assumed to be equal $\varphi=\chi=\psi$.
+If the assumption of complete redistribution (CRD) is used, all profile functions are assumed to be equal $\varphi=\zeta=\psi$.
 With the application of relationships between Einstein coefficients ($g_i B_{ij} = g_j B_{ji}$ and a similar expression for $A_{ji}$), the Eqs.~\eqref{eq:eta} and \eqref{eq:chi} in NLTE then simplify to the commonly used form in CRD:

-where, the LTE extinction coefficient is defined as $\alpha_{ij,\nu}^{\rm LTE}$.
+where, the NLTE departure coefficient is defined as $b_i=n_i /n_i^{\rm LTE}$, that is the ratio of atomic number densities of an atomic (or molecular) energy state $i$ as computed in NLTE, $n_i$, and its counterpart computed in LTE using the Saha-Boltzmann statistics $n_i^{\rm LTE}$ \citep{Rutten2003}.
+The LTE extinction coefficient was defined as $\chi_{ij,\nu}^{\rm LTE}$.
 For a bound-bound radiative transition, its numerical value at a given frequency $\nu$ (note that in codes wavelength units are often used) is simply:

 Correspondingly, the emissivity and the source function are written as: